 The information, specifications, and illustrations in this publication are on the basis of information that was available at the time that the publication was written.
 The specifications, torques, pressures, measurements, adjustments, illustrations, and other items can change at any time.
 These changes can affect the service that is given to the product.
 Obtain the complete and most current information before you start any job.
-Perkins dealers or Perkins distributors have the most current information available.
+Perkins dealers have the most current information available.

-When replacement parts are required for this product Perkins recommends using Perkins replacement parts.
+When replacement parts are required for this product Perkins recommends using Perkins replacement parts or parts with equivalent specifications including, but not limited to, physical dimensions, type, strength and material.